joelmiranda323/p2threading/REPORT.md

 ####    only destroyed it when there was not threads in the queue and the sem is not
 ####    null.
 ###    3.3 sem_down
-####    For this part, the project explanation and the corner case helped a lot.
+####    For this part, the project explanation and the corner case helped me a lot.
 The
 ####    basic idea is to first check if the resource is available by checking the
 ####    counter.
 If the couter is zero, then the resource is not available.
 Therefore,
 ####    the thread that requested this resource should be blocked and should be put in